adoeller/tc-versions/README.md

 - Improved request robustness.
   - Firefox-like User-Agent and browser-like headers.
   - Retry handling for transient HTTP/IO errors.
+- Automatic protection-page handling.
+  - Detects Cloudflare challenge/block pages, Anubis challenges, and simple JavaScript-cookie challenges from HTTP headers and HTML signatures.
+  - Transparently decompresses gzip/deflate HTTP responses before protection detection and marker parsing.
+  - Does not mistake Cloudflare's JavaScript detector embedded in an otherwise complete page for an active challenge.
+  - Keeps WinHTTP as the normal transport and starts Chrome only for a detected protection page.
+  - Uses a Chrome-version-matched normal browser User-Agent instead of the detectable HeadlessChrome identifier.
+  - If an interactive Cloudflare or Anubis challenge remains, temporarily starts a normal Chrome window off-screen and reads its final DOM through a localhost DevTools connection.
+  - Uses a separate persistent Chrome profile so challenge cookies can be reused.
+  - Serializes Chrome calls while regular WinHTTP requests remain parallel.
 - Localized error output.
   - Errors are shown with localized error extension (language-dependent), while keeping technical details in logs.